Quick Search: go

 • The State may not be amenable to receiving a visit from a Treaty Body.
 In many cases, such as in the context of an inquiry, the consent of the State is required in order for a Committee to visit a country.

-• Participating in Treaty Body country visits could lead to reprisals by your governments.
+• Participating in Treaty Body country visits could lead to reprisals perpetrated by the government of the country that was visited.
 For example, national visits by the SPT in the past have led to reprisals against individuals who met with the SPT during the visit.
 On at least three occasions, the SPT decided to suspend its visit because of reprisals against interviewees, in line with its dedicated policy on reprisals.
 See ISHR Academy: Security

 How can you engage?